Parcel-NExT/Parcel_NExT/Wiki/Libraries/Parcel Standard Libraries.md

 # Parcel Standard Libraries

+Tags: POS

 > Everything is a Node!
 > Everything is functional (and likely pure)!

+(Do we want to put this as part of POS proper?)

 <!-- (Remark) This is function library - it doesn't concern with Parcel constructions, both in terms of front-end and backend; We may however expose certain constructs through PSL (e.g. we could expose the Number type here) -->
 <!-- Consider moving this as part of Parcel Open Standard Proper, and enumerate only the libraries in Wiki, not the intention/specifications. -->